xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/Adrestian Empire/Adrestian Empire.md

 ###### Locations in the Viscounty
 While Fenya started as a mining territory, the mines would eventually dry up.
 While this could have easily spelt doom for the region, good leadership allowed the region to switch its efforts to farming.
-* **Fenya** Is a city that makes up the majority of infrastructure in Fenya The area had a rich gem mine, but when it was depleted centuries ago, the town was able to swap production to producing oils and wines.
+* **Fenya** Is a city that makes up the majority of infrastructure in Fenya The area had a rich gem mine, but when it was depleted centuries ago, the city was able to swap production to producing oils and wines.
 The only purpose Fenya's old mines now serve is to harbor bandits and foolhardy prospectors, both looking to earn quick money.

 #### Menya
 Distantly related to house Fenya, House Menya is a minor house that controls territory in the Westmost coasts of the Empire.
 The family of Menya bears no crests.

 ###### Locations in the Viscounty
 The viscounty of Menya heavily relies on its coastal status and proximity to Brigid.
 It took a significant hit in the Second Brigid and Dagda War, but was able to recover due to trading with the new vasel nation.
 * **Menya** Is a large city that makes up the majority of infrastructure in Menya.
-The town is known for its shipbuilding, and provides most of the ships used in the Imperial Navy.
+The city is known for its shipbuilding, and provides most of the ships used in the Imperial Navy.

 ### Minor houses of the Empire
 Some houses are not large and/or established enough to warrant their own sections.
 Such houses are listed here.